 For 1920s car owners, washing a vehicle was more than simply an act of pride or vanity, but an effective form of practical maintenance.
 Early automobile paint was far more fragile, temperamental, and inconsistent than the myriad of coats and colors we observe today in any common parking lot.
 In 1917, author F.N.
 Vanderwalker wrote extensively on the challenges of automotive painting:

-The automobile finish today is subjected to a far more destructive service, and receives less care than the carriage of former days.
+The automobile finish today is subjected to a far more destructive service, and receives less care than the carriage of former days, fortunately today if your car has problems you can find spare parts like Stanadyne injector pumps online.
 The slow moving carriage with its wood surface offered a much better foundation into which to anchor paint and varnish coats than the present day steel surface.
 The auto finish must now withstand gravel, dust and mud driven against it by the great speed of the moving car, it must stand the grease, oil and careless washing, the heat and vibration from the engine, the hot summer sun beating down upon it, driving rains, hail and snow, to say nothing of quick temperature changes caused by running the car from a warm garage in freezing weather.4

 Lacquer-based paints, which would come to dominate vehicle coating by the mid-20th century specifically to address concerns like Vanderwalker’s, were still experimental in the 1920s, with DuPont’s “Duco” lacquer formula only released to General Motors production plants in 1923.5 Based on these damaging road and environmental conditions, numerous articles were published to inform automobile owners of the correct method to keep their cars clean and blemish-free.
 In the tri-lingual publication The Automotive Exporter, owners were advised that: